yuselg/3311-W20-Public/Lab0-Spec/readme.md

-# Lab0: Model a simplified Snooker Table
+# Lab0: Model Movement of Balls on a Snooker Table

 Complete this introductory Lab0 by the end of the first week.
 You **must** submit to ensure that you are ready for Lab1.
 There is a lot to learn in Week1, but you also have more time to invest.